Header Banner

-How To: Make ketchup
+How to Make ketchup

 Why use store-bought ketchup when you can whip up a healthier, tastier, and cheaper version at home?
 Watch this video to learn how to make ketchup.